 To mark the centenary of the First World War, North West Drama undertook a very exciting project; a series of history based festivals, exploring the lives and experiences of those who lived through "the war to end all wars".

-The Children's Time Travel Festival is not currently running, but it will be back in another exciting form!
+The Children's Time Travel Festival is not currently running, but it will be back in the future in a new and exciting form!
 You can register your interest here now!

 The Children's Time Travel Festival